isomerpages/nlb-biblioasia/_oct-2010/The Educational Movement in Early 20th Century Batavia and its Connections with Singapore and China.md

 title: The Educational Movement in Early 20th Century Batavia and its Connections with Singapore and China
 permalink: /vol-6/issue-3/oct-2010/batavia-singapore-china-educational-movement/
-description: "Lee Kong Chian Research Fellow Oiyan Liu explores how movements of people, their thoughts and activities across Dutch-ruled Batavia, British-ruled Singapore and China were related to one another and how educational exchanges mutually shaped the political visions of diasporic Chinese. "
+description: Lee Kong Chian Research Fellow Oiyan Liu explores how movements of people, their thoughts and activities across Dutch-ruled Batavia, British-ruled Singapore and China were related to one another and how educational exchanges mutually shaped the political visions of diasporic Chinese.
 ---
 #### Lee Kong Chian Research Fellow&nbsp;_Oiyan Liu_&nbsp;explores how movements of people, their thoughts and activities across Dutch-ruled Batavia, British-ruled Singapore and China were related to one another and how educational exchanges mutually shaped the political visions of diasporic Chinese.